-The Budwig protocol helps people understand that it’s not really hormones that cause cancer and chronic disease.
-True, hormones are involved in certain types of cancer and illnesses, however, the root cause is due to exposure to toxic chemicals found not only in plastics but in the food, air, and water around us.
-This toxic world we live in disrupt the hormones thus resulting in the many chronic illnesses we see today.
+It’s important to understand that it’s not hormones that cause cancer and chronic disease.
+True, hormones are involved.
+However, the root cause is due to exposure to toxic chemicals found not only in plastics but in the food, air, and water around us.
+This toxic environment we live in disrupts the hormones, thus resulting in the many chronic illnesses we see today.

 Contact us if you would like a free 15-minute consultation with one of our Budwig therapists.